New Mexico: Lottery scholarship

 New Mexico is one of eight states that fund college scholarships through the state lottery.
 The state requires that the lottery put 30% of its gross sales into the scholarship fund.

-The scholarship is available to residents who graduated from a state high school, and attend a state university full-time while maintaining a 2.5 GPA or higher.
-It covered 100% of tuition when it was first instated in 1996, decreased to 90%, then dropped to 60% in 2017.
+The scholarship is available to residents who graduated from a state high school and attend a state university full-time while maintaining a GPA of 2.5 or higher.
+It covered 100% of tuition when it was instated in 1996, decreased to 90%, then dropped to 60% in 2017.
 The value slightly increased in 2018, and new legislation was passed to outline what funds are available per type of institution.

 Opportunity scholarship

-In September 2019, New Mexico announced a plan to make tuition at its public colleges and universities free for all state residents, regardless of family income.
+In 2019, New Mexico announced a plan to make tuition at its public colleges and universities free for all state residents, regardless of family income.
 The proposal was described as going further than any other existing state or federal plan or program at the time.
-In March 2022, New Mexico became the first state to offer free college tuition for all residents, after the legislature passed a bipartisan bill allocating almost 1 percent of the state budget toward covering tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges.
-The program, which takes effect July 1, 2022, is described as among the most ambitious and generous in the country, as it is available to all residents regardless of income, work status, or legal status, and is provided without taking into account other scholarships and sources of financial aid.
+In March 2022, New Mexico became the first state to offer free college tuition for all residents.
+The legislature passed a bipartisan bill allocating almost 1% of the budget to tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges.
+The program, which took effect on July 1, 2022, has been called among the nation's most ambitious and generous, as it is available to all residents regardless of income, work status, or legal status, and is provided without taking into account other scholarships and sources of financial aid.